scale03/scale03/README.md

  </pre>
 </div>

 Passionate about distributed systems and OSS.
-Currently focusing on observability, orchestration and tooling.
+Currently focusing on observability and orchestration.

 <br>